Manage Permissions

 As soon as you [assign Users to a Group](/crystal-console/users/user-groups.md), they can visualize all the Topics and Filters enabled for that Group.

-As soon as you grant a User permissions to a Topic, they can also visualize all the Filters on that Topic.
+As soon as you grant a User permissions to a Topic, they can also visualize all the Filters for that Topic.

-You can leverage the Inheritance Rules in your favour to quickly enable Users to visualize Topics and Filters.
+You can leverage the Inheritance Rules in your favor to quickly enable Users to visualize Topics and Filters.

-Based on the first rule, strategically creating Groups and carefully selecting its members could be a good strategy to manage Users' permissions in few clicks.
+Based on the first rule, *Creating Groups strategically* with a *careful selection of its members* could be a good way to manage Users' permissions in a few clicks.

-You can find out more about Groups creation and management here.
+You can find out more about creating and managing a Group [**here**](/crystal-console/users/user-groups.md).

-Alongside the Default Permissions and Inherited Permissions, the Permission Management capability grants you, as an Admin User, the full power to operate granular customisations to the permission settings and therefore bypass - or surpass - the baseline settings that automatically come from the main rules.
+Along with the [Default Permissions ](#default-permissions)and [Inherited Permissions](#permissions-inheritance), the Permission Management capability grants you, as an Admin User, the **full power to operate granular customizations** to the permission settings and therefore bypass - or surpass - the baseline settings that automatically come from the main rules.

 Go to the *"Users"* Tab of the Crystal Console and find the *"Manage permissions"* Section: